igorkulman/coding-journal/content/post/2017-03-14-using-data-binding-in-ios.md

 [Bond](https://github.com/ReactiveKit/Bond) is a Swift library based on [ReactiveKit](https://github.com/ReactiveKit/ReactiveKit) that allows you to do binding in a simple way.
 The documentation is quite sufficient and there is also a [quite nice tutorial](https://www.raywenderlich.com/123108/bond-tutorial).
 It allows not only data binding basic UI elements like text fields but also supports data binding table views.
 So I tried it first.

 I created a ViewModel with a property for the selected country, another property for the mobile number and a signal telling if the mobile number is valid.
+Every time the mobile number or the selected country changes, the validity signal also changes automatically.
 The ViewModel is quite simple, creating the validation signal in a nice declarative way

 <div data-gist="2bb98d3398d1f211ba0f81c0f6ee90e7" data-file="BondVM.swift"></div>